michaelgorkow/SAS_ESP_JETSON_GPU/README.md

 | container_tag | Docker container tag | 6_2_jetson |

 ### Run Container
+First, transfer the container to your NVIDIA Jetson TX2. (e.g. via your docker repository).<br>

-Simply use docker run and attach your gpus:
+On your NVIDIA Jetson TX2 use docker run and attach your gpus:
 ```
-docker run -it --net=host --gpus all esp:gpu
+docker run -it --runtime nvidia --net=host esp_gpu:6_2_jetson
 ```

 In many cases you want to extend your run call with additional variables to configure the container.

 | Variable | Description | Default |